AndreyAkinshin/aakinshin.net/hugo/content/en/tags/research-rldr/_index.md

 ---
-title: "Research: Resistance to the low-density regions"
+title: "[Research] Resistance to the low-density regions"
 ---